ingadhoc/rancher-catalog/README.md

 This stack provides:

-* Odoo container.
+* Odoo container(*1).
 * PostgreSQL db container.
+* Backup Odoo container.
 * PostgreSQL db backup container on different host.

-Uses 2 sidekicks for stack scoped storage for Odoo data and DB data.
+(*1) Uses 2 sidekicks for stack scoped storage for Odoo data and DB data.

 # Known Issues

+## Postfix

 The postfix proxies may need to have different names.
 Or only one should be active via a loadbalancer at the region level and not at the host level.
 This requires that the proxies inform all other proxies of mail destination.
 This requires service discovery probably via a simple DNS SRV record setup.

-### Base Stack Install
+## Base Stack Install

-You must supply a postfix hostname.
-If you do not supply the postfix hostname 'hostname -f' fails in the postfix-dockprox container configuration.
+## Reboot Rancher System

+You should always start up the rancher cluster by starting the nodes first and then the rancher controller.
+On shutdown the reverse should be executued: First power off Rancher then the nodes.

+In many cases the affintity rules regarding backup Odoo and DB fail on reboot.
+E.g. the primary and the backup stack parts end up on the same node.

+## DNS subsystem

+You will need to manually cleanup unused A records in Google Cloud DNS.